 Note: In the topologies mentioned in points 1 and 2 above, the router will forward the information to the Exinda (based on either the configuration of the WCCPv2 or the PBR).
 It will examine the traffic in a way very similar to if it were In line, it will return information to the router, and the router will shape the traffic accordingly before passing it to the destination.

-3. The Exinda connected to a switch that has the port connected to the Exinda configured to use SPAN / Mirroring.
+3. The Exinda is connected to a switch with a SPAN / Mirroring port that is also connected to the Exinda MGMT port.

 - You can read more about it here: SPAN and Mirror Port Monitoring